rogeralloymagnetic/tfa/README.txt

 ### Configuration

 TFA can be configured on your Drupal site at Administration - Configuration - People - Two-factor Authentication.
-Availble plugins will be listed along with their type and configured use, if set.
+Available plugins will be listed along with their type and configured use, if set.

-Additionaly, a permission is exposed to Drupal roles allowing them to skip the TFA process -- regardless of plugins and the "require TFA" setting.
+Additionally, a permission is exposed to Drupal roles allowing them to skip the TFA process -- regardless of plugins and the "require TFA" setting.

 #### Default validation plugin